-One of the Bar Pilot’s most extensive partnerships is with the Bay Ecotarium, the largest watershed conservation organization in San Francisco.
-Some of the membership organizations that make up the Bay Ecotarium include the following:
+One of the San Francisco Bar Pilot’s most extensive partnerships is with the Bay Ecotarium, the largest watershed conservation organization in San Francisco.
+Member organizations of the Bay Ecotarium include:

-After sea lions began showing up on the docks at Pier 39 in 1989, the Bar Pilots provided seed funding to help establish the Sea Lion Center, which – after the Golden Gate Bridge – is the second most visited attraction in San Francisco.
-The center includes a viewing area of the sea lions, guided tours, and marine-mammal focused exhibits.
+After sea lions appeared on the docks at Pier 39 in 1989, the San Francisco Bar Pilots provided seed funding to help establish the Sea Lion Center, which, after the Golden Gate Bridge, is the second most visited attraction in San Francisco.
+The center includes a sea lion viewing area, guided tours, and marine-mammal focused exhibits.

-The Aquarium of the Bay is home to more than 20,000 local marine animals, including River Otters, Sharks, and jellyfish.
-The Bar Pilots have partnered with the Aquarium to help raise the $200 million needed to transform the space into a high-tech ecotarium filled with interactive exhibits, holographic-images, and computer-generated multilingual displays.
+The Aquarium of the Bay is home to more than 20,000 local marine animals, including river otters, sharks, and jellyfish.
+The San Francisco Bar Pilots have partnered with the Aquarium to help raise the $200 million needed to transform the space into a high-tech ecotarium filled with interactive exhibits, holographic images, and computer-generated multilingual displays.

-This educational community center is located in Hunter’s Point/Bayview and educates the public about topics such as renewable energy, pollution and greenhouse gas emissions.
-Members of the Bar Pilots association sit on the board and help provide the resources to sustain the environmental education programming EcoCenter offers.
+This educational community center is located in Hunter’s Point/Bayview and educates the Public about topics such as renewable energy, pollution and greenhouse gas emissions.
+Members of the San Francisco Bar Pilots serve on the Center’s board and help provide the resources to sustain their important environmental education programs.

-The Bar Pilots help support the work of San Francisco BayKeeper, a local environmental organization that relies on science and clean water laws to improve habitats and communities reliant on a thriving Bay ecosystem.
+The San Francisco Bar Pilots help support the work of San Francisco Baykeeper, a local environmental organization that relies on science and clean water laws to improve habitats and communities reliant on a thriving bay ecosystem.
 The organizations partner to test water quality and monitor organizations that are potentially polluting the Bay.